pkro/Java-Masterclass/readme.md

   - by hand
 - Array**s**.stream() has A LOT of useful / functional functions such as map, skip etc.
 - skipping first value: `String[] days = Arrays.stream(javaDays).skip(1).toArray(String[]::new);`
+- Intellij:
   - Strg-Alt-M to extract selected code to method
+  - select, copy, select other, right click + "compare with clipboard" = easy partial diff